 Riding - Middle Fork Scenery - Exploring

-Day 1: Early morning start as we head into the mountains at the Middle Fork of the Teton trailhead.
-Our destination this day is Round Park on the Sun River.
-Enroute we'll cross Route Creek Pass (elev 7200ft).
-Riding distance is 18 miles.
+Day 1: Early morning start as we head into the mountains at the West Fork of the Teton trailhead.
+Our destination this day is Raghorn Park on the Flathead River.
+Enroute we'll cross Teton Pass (elev 7200ft).
+Riding distance is 13 miles.

-Day 5: We move camp and ride up Strawberry Creek through Gateway Gorge.
+Day 3: We move camp riding down the Middle Fork to Strawberry Creek, reaching that right around mid-day.
+After lunch, we'll ride up Strawberry Creek through Gateway Gorge.
 An amazing day riding day through the scattered timber along Strawberry Creek and then the stunning vistas as we approach Gateway Gorge.
 We camp this night just above the Gorge near Sabido Cabin, which was originally a cowboy line-shack for herders at the turn of the 20th century.
 Riding distance is 12 miles.

 The Big River, while traveling more than our other trips, has a number of options on the lay over days.
 Day rides up to Trilobyte Lakes, Dean Lake, Big River Meadows, and several other scenic and historic points of interest avail themselves to us.
 Also, the fishing on the Middle Fork of the Flathead is excellent this time of year and should not be passed up by the fishermen.
 This is an amazing trip for hiking as well, as there are some great vistas available directly from most camps.